Vern Law: 1958–1967

-In 1960, he had a win–loss record of 20-9 with a 3.08 earned run average.
-He led the National League in complete games, made the All-Star team, and won the Cy Young Award that season.
-In the 1960 World Series, he won two games to help the Pirates defeat the New York Yankees.
-His career was derailed by an injury to his ankle sustained on the bus trip on which the team was celebrating clinching the 1960 pennant.
-Law was forced to change his pitching style and pitched in pain for the rest of the season and the World Series.
-Because of his weak ankle, he tore some muscles in the back of his pitching shoulder during the Series.
-He thought the injury would heal over the winter, but he was not the same for several seasons.
+The ankle injury bothered Law throughout the World Series.
+He was forced to change his natural pitching style and pitched in pain for the rest of the season and the World Series.
+Because of his weak ankle, and pitching in an unnatural manner to compensate, he tore some rotator muscles in the back of his pitching shoulder during the Series.
+He thought the injury would heal over the winter, but suffered with shoulder problems and a sore arm by the following season, and he was not the same for several seasons.